mrslvg/sgm-sim/README.md

-# SGM-SIM: a SIMulator for Soft Growing Manipulators
+# SGM-SIM: a Soft Growing Manipulator SIMulator

-This repository contains a simulation environment of a soft growing manipulator.
-The simulated environment is developed using [Coppelia Sim](http://coppeliarobotics.com "Coppelia Robotics Homepage").
-The simulator can be used as standalone (to develop your own application) or with a novint falcon haptic interface (shared control teleoperation code is provided).
+This repository contains a soft growing manipulator simulation scenario built in [Coppelia Sim](http://coppeliarobotics.com "Coppelia Robotics Homepage").
+The main simulation scene is developed for a shared control teleoperation study using a novint falcon haptic interface (code is provided).
+However it can be used standalone to develop your own soft growing manipulation application.

 ![alt text](sgm-simulation.gif)

 ### Reference
 If you use this code, please cite our paper:
-*F. Stroppa et al., "Shared control Paradigms on a Soft Growing Manipulator",  Submitted.*
+*F. Stroppa et al., "Shared-control Teleoperation Paradigms on a Soft Growing Manipulator", Submitted.*

 # Preliminaries
 ## CoppeliaSim